bellons91/personal-notes/azure/azure-blob-storage.md

 It's good for data that does not change for at least 180 days.

 Data is stored offline to reduce costs, but you will have higher costs to rehydrate and access data.

+The archive tier is available only for individual [[azure-blob-storage-block-blobs]].
+This tier is optimized for data that can tolerate several hours of retrieval latency.

+## Security

+All data (including metadata) written to Azure Storage is **automatically encrypted using Storage Service Encryption (SSE)**.